We provide the same sort of support to our care leavers that most young people would expect to receive from a reasonable parent.

 All our care leavers have access to an independent advocacy service.

-We have 4 locality team based around the county in Scarborough, Knaresborough, Selby and Northallerton.
+We have four locality team based around the county in Scarborough, Knaresborough, Selby and Northallerton.
 Our leaving care service has workers from a range of different backgrounds who work together to ensure the best support possible can be given to the young person.
-Leaving Care Case Workers, who will be the named worker when the social worker is no longer involved, and will usually begin to get involved with the young person when they are 17.5 years.
+Leaving care case workers, who will be the named worker when the social worker is no longer involved, will usually begin to get involved with the young person when they are 17 and a half years old.

 We encourage our young people to stay looked after for as long as possible.
 Young people who are in foster care may, with the agreement of their foster carers, remain with previous foster carers in a 'staying put' arrangement until they reach 21.